Holiday treats, nibbles, dinners, and more! YUM!

 If you’re cooking this year, let’s learn about the different salt options available, and which ones to choose to make your holiday meals healthier for your family.

-Salt is so much more than that box in your Oma’s cupboard!
+Take it from me, your wellness and nutrition coach, that salt is so much more than that box in your Oma’s cupboard!
 Everyone is familiar with table salt.
 Most will be familiar with sea salt, and a number of you will have heard of Himalayan salt.
 All of these are options for you to flavour your food, create a scrub, or to gargle with warm water to aid a sore throat.

 The added bonus of sea and Himalayan salts are that they have not been treated and cleaned to the level that table salt has.
 In the process of making table salt, all the minerals aside from sodium and chloride are stripped from the salt, and as well, it is bleached and refined to look like it does as it comes out of its box.
 Since 1924, table salt has had iodine added to it as a preventative of iodine deficiency, which is a known cause of hypothyroidism.